Adnan-Ali-Ahmad/RK4-R3BP-SE/README.md

 # RK4-R3BP-SE
 Runge-Kutta order 4, Restricted 3 Body Problem, Stellar Evolution

 Source code of the simulations run in the Ahmad et al 2020 paper.
+The code uses the MPI library for parallelization and can run on N cores.